 Standard College will electronically document all CSA- reported crimes.
 At a minimum, both the CEO of Standard College and the Deputy Executive Director will know where the documentation is kept.
 If there is reason to believe that a crime report was not made in good faith, and Standard College does not include the reported incident in its crime statistics, Standard College will document the justification for not including the crime in those statistics.

-For purpose of reporting statistics in the Clery Report, every Clery Act crime brought to the attention of a faculty or staff member will also be included in Standard College's Annual Security Report.
+For purpose of reporting statistics in the Clery Report, every Clery Act crime brought to the attention of the Deputy Executive Director will be included in the institution's Annual Security Report.

 Reporting crimes on a voluntary, confidential basis